yangz10/Lending-Club-Analysis/README.md

-**Figure 4** : Interest Rate For Each Grade
+**Figure 4**: Interest Rate For Each Grade

 ![](./images/Grade_int.png)

 According to the Lending Club's prospectus, applicants will receive the pre-defined loan term and interest rate after Lending Club assessing their credit situation, and then pick up one.
-That is to say, even if applicants want to refinance their previous debts, this interest rate also should be lowered than interest rate of previous debt.
+That is to say, even if applicants want to refinance their previous debts, this interest rate also should be lowered than the interest rate of previous debt.

 From Figure 4, each loan's interest rate is determined by final grade evaluated by Lending Club.
 So, Grade is very important if we want to figure out the refinancing problem.
 Moreover, research about grading algorithm actually helps us understand Lending Club's business model.